kipleywinn/rrd-bout-scoreboard/README.md

-# Roller Derby Scoreboard
+# Rockstar Roller Derby Scoreboard

 ## Introduction

-This project was remixed from: [Basketball Scoreboard](https://verren5.github.io/basketball-scoreboard/).
+This project was remixed from [Basketball Scoreboard](https://verren5.github.io/basketball-scoreboard/) back when Glitch was alive (*RIP*).

-## Credits

-- "Scoreboard" font designed by dustBUST.
-- "Host" & "Guest" font designed by Charles Minow.

-## Third-Party Libraries
+## Usage

-This project utilizes the following third-party libraries:
+The control page is not private, so be careful who has the link!
+Anyone with the link could control your scoreboard.

+We project the display on a projector screen during bouts and the statkeeper controls the board.
+Currently hosted with Render.